Exploring the 4 Basic Modes of Electrophoresis

 Professor Ivory created 2 downloadable MPH-files for the electrophoresis models discussed above; one of the files focuses on zone electrophoresis modeling and the other contains complete models for all four basic modes of electrophoresis.

 You can find and download the files on the Application Exchange via the button below.
-Note that you must be logged into a COMSOL Access account with a valid software license to download the files.

 - COMSOL Now